dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 positivity assumption with the num_treatments, min, and max keyword arguments.

+!!! note
     For a thorough review of casual inference assumptions see:

         Hernan, Miguel A., and James M. Robins.
 Causal inference what if.
 Boca Raton: Taylor and Francis, 2024.

+!!! note
     For more information on the E-value test see:

         VanderWeele, Tyler J., and Peng Ding.
 "Sensitivity analysis in observational research: introducing the E-value."
 Annals of internal medicine 167, no. 4 (2017): 268-274.

+!!! danger
+    Obtaining correct estimates is dependent on meeting the assumptions for double machine learning.
+If the assumptions are not met then any estimates may be biased and lead to incorrect conclusions.

 ```julia
 validate(g_computer)
 ```